Christian Bethancourt Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is eighth in the league with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Orioles has a collective 9.2 K/9, the eighth-best in the league.

-- The Orioles' 4.16 team ERA ranks 15th among all MLB pitching staffs.
+- The Orioles have the 15th-ranked team ERA across all MLB pitching staffs (4.19).

-- Orioles pitchers combine to allow 82 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- The Orioles rank 17th in baseball in home runs allowed (82 total, 1.1 per game).

-- His last time out came on Wednesday against the Toronto Blue Jays, when the righty tossed seven innings, surrendering one earned run while allowing four hits.
+- The right-hander's most recent time out came on Thursday against the Toronto Blue Jays, when he threw 6 2/3 innings, surrendering two earned runs while giving up five hits.

-- The 26-year-old has put up an ERA of 3.90, with 7.8 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .261 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.